RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 They are very useful and make mixing complex projects a breeze.
 No DAW should be without them.

-# Modularity

-## Modularity

-The ability to link primitive devices to other primitive devices.

-5 points are assigned for the non-linear routing of processing devices.

-5 points are assigned for the ability to process metadata or parameter change data (modulation).

-A fully modular (10/10) system would have no distinction between audio and parameter change data, along with providing a selection of meta-devices to work with data in a generic manner.

 ## PDC

 Some plug-ins and processes require extra samples to do their work.
 This causes a delay before the output is heard.